-Many places offer kids cooking classes near you but why pay the expensive prices when you can host your own summer camp for kids in your very own kitchen!
+Many places offer kids cooking classes near you but why pay the expensive prices when you can host your own "summer camp" for kids in your very own kitchen!
 These easy recipes for kids are perfect for a DIY kids cooking class.

-As part of my Choose Your Own Adventure Summer Camp for kids, I want to encourage you to organize your own DIY kids cooking classes right in your very own kitchen with your family.
+This summer, I want to encourage you to organize your own DIY kids cooking classes right in your very own kitchen with your family.

 I'm here to help you every single step of the way.
 I want this to be an incredible experience for both you and your kids.